NachiketPh/Spam-filtering/README.md

 # Spam-filtering
-this is the Spam Email end to end project
+This is the Spam Email end to end project